zxhenrii/zxhenrii/README.md

 ## 🛠️ Journey

-Around **2022**, I started developing Discord bots, with no intention of pursuing programming seriously.
-I spent about **1 year and a half** doing that until I became more curious about the tech world.

-I found some videos about **HTML, CSS, and JavaScript** and thought: *"Why not watch them?"*
-At that time, I only knew the absolute basics of JavaScript, just enough for the bots I was creating.

-As I kept learning, I completely fell in love with programming.
-So, in **July 2025**, I made the decision to **reset everything and start over**, now focusing on **backend with Java**, while moving strongly towards the **Fullstack path**.
+In mid-2022, I started creating bots for Discord as a hobby, with no intention of following the schedule.
+I stayed in this for about 1 and a half years, until, out of curiosity, I started to research more about the area.
+I ended up finding some HTML, CSS and JavaScript videos and thought: “Why not watch?”.
+At the time, I only knew the basics of JavaScript, thanks to the bots I did on Discord.
+As I studied, I fell in love with programming.
+So, in July 2025, I decided to zero everything and start over, now focused on the Java backend, following firmly on the journey towards fullstack.
 ---

 ## Technologies & Tools